Nafis-Fahim50/learn-programming-client/README.md

 # Website features and functionality

-* Learn different kind of programming language.
+* Clinet will learn different kind of programming language.
-* Get premium access
+* Register user get premium access
-* User Signup and Signin system using firebase.
+* Implement Signup and Signin system using firebase.
-* Download course details as a pdf file.
+* User will download course details as a pdf file.
-* Dark and light mode.
+* User can able to purchased any courses.

 # Used Technologies